JuliaLabs/Cassette.jl/docs/Cassette.md

 transpilation to GPU backends, automatic parallelization/rescheduling, memoization, high-level automated memory management and code fuzzing.

-Outside of Julia, the LLVM community has long benefitted from the idea of modular compiler extensions in the form of the Pass ecosystem.
+Outside of Julia, the LLVM community has long benefitted from modular compiler extensions in the form of its Pass ecosystem.
 In a similar vein, we hope that Cassette's overdubbing mechanism can eventually be used to jump-start an ecosystem of Julia compiler "plugins" - modular extensions that implement new compiler optimizations and features external to the compiler itself.
 In fact, there is already [previous work in this regime](https://github.com/IntelLabs/ParallelAccelerator.jl) that could drastically benefit from a formal, standardized approach to compiler extension.